 (Click on figure for larger view.)

-In Missouri, 2017 was the 51st wettest year on record, with 41.22 inches of precipitation.
-(Figure 2) This puts the year slightly above the long-term average.
+In Missouri, 2018 was the 41st wettest year on record, with 43.04 inches of precipitation.
+(Figure 2) This puts the year 2.54 inches above the long-term average.
 As expected, the variation from year-to-year is much larger than the change in precipitation over time, but since 1895 Missouri has trended towards about 0.24 inches more precipitation per decade.

 The Northern Rockies and Plains are where most of the water that flows into the Missouri River originates, and the Missouri River provides water to more Missourians than any other source.
-This region saw 21.17 inches of precipitation in 2017, some 0.28 inches below average.
+This region saw 24.83 inches of precipitation in 2017, some 5.82 inches above average.
 (Figure 3) As expected, the variation between years is much larger than the change over time, but here, too, precipitation has been increasing, though the change has only been +0.07 inches per decade.

 What to watch for in Missouri, then, does not appear to be a decrease in average yearly precipitation, but two other issues.
 First, demand for water has been increasing.
 Will it grow to outstrip the supply?
-Second, climate change is causing precipitation that once fell as snow to fall as rain.
+Second, this winter notwithstanding, climate change is causing precipitation that once fell as snow to fall as rain.
 This changes the timing of when the Missouri River receives the runoff.
-Will that affect the ability of the river to supply water to meet the demand for water?
+Will that affect the ability of the river to supply water to meet the various demands?
 So far, these answers are not known.
 (For a more extended discussion, see here.)

 The water situation in California is more serious than it is in the Northern Rockies and Plains, Missouri, or contiguous USA.
 California has a monsoonal precipitation pattern, and it has regions that receive a great deal of precipitation, while other regions receive little, if any.
 Consequently, the state relies on snowfall during the winter, which runs off during the spring and early summer, and is collected into reservoirs.
 This water is then distributed around the state.
 Thus, the amount of water contained in the snowpack on April 1, which is when it historically started melting in earnest, has been seen to be crucial to California’s water status.